msdalp/msdalp.github.io/_posts/2019-07-09-Sentry-on-Your-Server-with-Docker.markdown

 {% endhighlight %}

+Restart nginx or reload the settings `$ sudo service nginx restart`

 Go to your domain on sentry.your_domain.com and can login there with the user created at the last step.
 ![login page](/assets/img/sentry_login_page.png)